Chapter 10: The Viet Nam Summer of Love, 1967 (i)

 Harvey’s analysis of the 1967 Mideast War caused me to read more deeply about what had exactly happened.
 And when SNCC came out in opposition to Israel’s 1967 seizure of Arab lands and continued refusal to recognize the legitimacy of the claims of the Palestinian refugees and their Palestinian nationalist representatives, I inwardly supported SNCC’s position.
 But Viet Nam, not the Middle East, was the war issue that most seemed to threaten my life, because of the draft.
 So, like most other Movement people, I didn’t make Palestinian solidarity work any kind of political priority at this time.

-After recovering from the measles, I went to the barber shop to get a haircut and then began to look at want-ads in the now-defunct Long Island Star-Journal for an open factory job.
+After having gone to the barber shop to get a haircut, I then began to look at want-ads in the now-defunct Long Island Star-Journal for an open factory job.
 I assumed that, if exposed to a New Left political analysis and New Left anti-corporate political program and Movement, white blue-collar workers of both sexes would soon become leftist and communist in their orientation.

 Students and African-American people were mobilizing for radical change in 1967, as were politically frustrated pacifists.
 What was missing was anti-Establishment political resistance to corporate domination on the U.S. factory shop floor, which would push U.S. unions into an anti-war, anti-capitalist and anti-racist political stance, and into a genuine commitment to “organize the unorganized” to fight for the freedom of labor from 9-to-5 wage-slavery.
 I wanted to start to do my bit for the cause of blue-collar labor by doing manual labor, instead of working in a skyscraper office at some clerical job.